Experience the Polques Lagoon hot springs and bathe in the thermal waters

 In order to obtain this discount, the child must be up to 10 years of age on the date they are due to take the tour.

 Cancellation or changes of this tour:

 CHANGES: If you change the tour date before 5:00 pm (La Paz time) 3 days before the tour begins, there is 35% administration fee.

-NO SHOWS & CANCELLATIONS: If you cancel before 5:00 pm (La Paz time) 3 days before the tour begins, a 35% administration fee will apply.
-After this time, there is a 100% no show or cancellation fee.
+NO SHOWS & CANCELLATIONS: If you cancel 3 days prior to the tour before 5:00 pm (La Paz time) or earlier, a 35% administration fee (+ the card fee) will apply.
+After this time, there is a 100% no-show or cancellation fee.

 From where do the tours start - can I start from La Paz?

 All of the tours of the Salar de Uyuni start in Uyuni.
 The tours will not include your transfer from La Paz; you will need to organise and pay for this separately.
 The buses to Uyuni are overnight, departing from La Paz every evening, and arriving into Uyuni the next day at about 7:00am.
 You are able to start a tour on the same morning, as tours start from 10:00am.
 We recommend the bus company Todo Turismo, as it is the most well-known among travellers.